devravager/Trick-privacy-policy-/README.md

 You may not:

-Attempt to bypass any limits or security measures built into Levix.
+Attempt to bypass any limits or security measures built into Vortex.

-Use unauthorized automation or scripts with Trick.
+Use unauthorized automation or scripts with Vortex.

 Frame or embed bot responses outside of Discord in an unauthorized manner.